 Stranded pups from the Tees Bay area, underweight and with mouth rot - Left: pup has mouth rot on the lower lip, Right: mouth rot has extended to the pup's face.
 Both pups were so severely affected they had to be euthanised by a vet.

-The six pups we analysed for PCBs had levels above that which pups tend to be born underweight, fail to grow and thrive, and have poor immunity to infections – such as the mouth rot bacteria.
+The six pups we analysed for PCBs in 2024 had levels above that which pups tend to be born underweight, fail to grow and thrive, and have poor immunity to infections – such as the mouth rot bacteria.

 PCB levels in the fat of six pups analysed by TESS in 2024 - the yellow dotted line indicates the approximate level above which growth and immune suppression are thought to occur.